THE ANCIENT TREE OGHAM WELLBEING GROUP

 When & Where:

-The in-person group is held every Tuesday at 2pm in Glastonbury.
+The group is held in Glastonbury, every Tuesday at 11am in various locations close to the high street.

-The address will be given on the Whatsapp group once you've completed the referal form.
+The address will be given on the Whatsapp group each week once the referral form has been completed.

 Cost: